spring-tips/spring-graal-native-image-feature/README.md

 tree $MI
 mvn -Pgraal clean package
 ```
-And if all that worked, theh you should be able to see the reusllting application in the `target` diectory.
-Run it, like this.
+And if all that worked, then you should be able to see the resulting application in the `target` directory.
+Run it like this.

 ```bash
 ./target/com.example.reactive.reactiveapplication
 ```

-Your application should zpin up, evident from the output of the applkcation like this.
+Your application should spin up, evident from the output of the application like this.

 ```
 2020-04-15 23:25:08.826  INFO 7692 --- [           main] c.example.reactive.ReactiveApplication   : Started ReactiveApplication in 0.099 seconds (JVM running for 0.103)
 ```

 Pretty cool, eh?
-The greaal nativ eimage builder is a nice fit when paired with a cloud platform like cloud goundry or kberentes.
-You can easily containerize the application and get it working in a cloud paltform with a minimal footprint.
+The GraalVM native image builder is an excellent fit when paired with a cloud platform like CloudFoundry or Kubernetes.
+You can easily containerize the application and get it working on a cloud platform with a minimal footprint.
 Enjoy!
 And as always, we'd love to hear from you.
-Does this technology sut your use case?
-Qustions?
+Does this technology suit your use case?
+Questions?
 Comments?
 Feedback and sound off to [us on Twitter](http://twitter.com/Springcentral).